 Manatees can be found all around the coastlines of Florida and in shallow slow moving rivers and river estuaries.
 They can cope with fresh, brackish and salt water and prefer water between 3–7 ft (1–2m) deep which makes them very vulnerable to watercraft.
 Off the coast they will go in water up to 10–16 feet (3–5m) deep.

 They need warm water so in winter they tend to head for warm rivers and springs as well as outlets from coastal power stations.
-Some of the best places to see manatees in the wild, particularly in the winter, is at Homosassa Springs and Crystal River (where you can swim with them) on the west coast or the Blue Spring State Park on the east coast.
+Some of the best places to see manatees in the wild, particularly in the winter, is at Homosassa Springs and Crystal River (where you can swim with them) on the west coast or the Blue Spring State Park on the St. Johns River.
 They can also be seen all year round at Disney’s Epcot Living Seas Pavilion or at SeaWorld in Orlando.

 At one time there were five species of manatee, namely the West Indian or Florida manatee, the West African manatee, the Amazonian manatee, the dugong from the Indo-Pacific region and the giant 30ft Steller’s sea cow from the Bering Sea.
 Alas the Steller’s sea cow was hunted to extinction in 1768.